What's Coming to Netflix in July 2022

 What’s Coming to Netflix on July 8th

-- Boo, Bitch (Season 1) N – Limited series starring Lana Condor who plays a high-school senior who finds out she’s a ghost.
+- Boo, Bitch (Limited Series) N – Limited series starring Lana Condor who plays a high-school senior who finds out she’s a ghost.

 - Dangerous Liaisons (2022) N – French romantic drama about a young girl falling for a bad boy find out she’s part of a bet.